Lightstreamer/Lightstreamer-kafka-connector/README.md

 which generates the zip file under the `kafka-connector-project/kafka-connector/build/distributions` folder

-2. Extract the zip file into the desired location
+2. Extract the zip file into the desired location.

+3. Edit a configuration properties file by following the instructions of the next section.

+> [!TIP] The zip file contains a pre-configured [`etc/quickstart-lightstreamer.properties`](./kafka-connector-project/config/kafka-connect-config/quickstart-lightstreamer.properties) file you can start from.

 #### Configuration